mikkelpm/svma_iv/README.md

 - Table 2: First run [simulations/run_sim.m](simulations/run_sim.m) nine separate times, with the variable `model.dgp` at the top set to each of the options `0` through `8`.
 Then run [simulations/print_results.m](simulations/print_results.m)
 - Figures B.1-B.6 and Table B.1: [illustration/run_sw.m](illustration/run_sw.m)
 - Figures B.8-B.11: [applications/kaenzig/run_kaenzig.m](applications/kaenzig/run_kaenzig.m)

+## Acknowledgements
+We are grateful to [Diego Känzig](https://github.com/dkaenzig) for allowing us to reproduce some of the data files used in his [2021 AER paper](https://www.aeaweb.org/articles?id=10.1257/aer.20190964).

+Wolf acknowledges support from the Alfred P. Sloan Foundation and the Macro Financial Modeling Project.
+Plagborg-Møller acknowledges that this material is based upon work supported by the National Science Foundation under Grant \#1851665.